 Neurologically integrated pictograph mnemonics is consistent with the Division for Early Childhood (DEC) of the Council of Exceptional Children Recommended Practice/Instruction/INS6. by: 1) appealing to the right visual gestalt hemisphere, which experiences a growth spurt between ages four and seven (Hannaford, 1995) making it appropriate for alphabet instruction at pre-K/K; 2) transforming abstract symbols into meaningful letters; 3) teaching letter sounds before letter names, to automaticity; and 4) teaching letter shapes with a developmentally appropriate motor plan that enables students to cross the midline and form directionally correct, well integrated legible letters.
-Pictograph mnemonics is also consistent with INS12 in that the approach teaches letter sounds precisely and consistently as to avoid confusion for English Language Learners and Standard English Learners, both historically marginalized groups.
+Pictograph mnemonics is also consistent with INS12 in that the approach teaches letter sounds precisely and consistently as to avoid confusion for English Language Learners and Standard English Learners, both historically underserved groups.

 Gough, P. B., & Tunmer, W. E. (1986).
 Decoding, reading, and reading disability.
 Remedial and Special Education, 7, 6-10. https://doi.org/10.1177/074193258600700104